HappyCat-9487/Travel-News-Automation-Agent/README.md

 # Travel-News-Automation-Agent

 This project is an automated agent that uses n8n and OpenAI's GPT model to process news content.
 It fetches the latest articles from a specified RSS Feed, uses AI to summarize and categorize them, and pushes the most relevant content directly to a Slack channel.

+---

-Core Features
+## Core Features

-Automated News Fetching: Periodically retrieves articles from an RSS Feed.
+* **Automated News Fetching**: Periodically retrieves articles from an RSS Feed.

-AI Content Analysis: Uses GPT to generate summaries, extract key insights, and assign scores and categories.
+* **AI Content Analysis**: Uses GPT to generate summaries, extract key insights, and assign scores and categories.

-Smart Filtering: Filters articles based on custom criteria such as category and relevance score.
+* **Smart Filtering**: Filters articles based on custom criteria such as category and relevance score.

-Instant Notifications: Delivers processed content in a clear format to a Slack channel.
+* **Instant Notifications**: Delivers processed content in a clear format to a Slack channel.

+---

-Prerequisites
+## Prerequisites

 Before deploying this workflow, you will need the following items:

-An n8n instance.
+* An n8n instance.

-An OpenAI API key.
+* An OpenAI API key.

-A Slack Webhook URL or an OAuth2 app with the correct permissions.
+* A Slack Webhook URL or an OAuth2 app with the correct permissions.

+---

-Deployment and Setup Guide
+## Deployment and Setup Guide

-Import the Workflow: Download the workflow.json file from this repository.
-In your n8n instance, select Import from JSON and upload the file.
+1.  **Import the Workflow**: Download the `workflow.json` file from this repository.
+In your n8n instance, select **Import from JSON** and upload the file.

-Update Credentials:
+2.  **Update Credentials**:

-Open the Call GPT API node.
-In the Headers section, replace Authorization: Bearer [Enter your OpenAI key] with your own OpenAI API key.
+    * Open the `Call GPT API` node.
+In the **Headers** section, replace `Authorization: Bearer [Enter your OpenAI key]` with your own OpenAI API key.

-For the Slack nodes, refer to our Slack Credential Setup guide for instructions on correctly configuring OAuth2 credentials.
+    * For the Slack nodes, refer to our [Slack Credential Setup](https://www.google.com/search?q=link-to-your-notion-doc) guide for instructions on correctly configuring OAuth2 credentials.

-Activate and Run:
+3.  **Activate and Run**:

-Save and activate the workflow in n8n.
+    * Save and activate the workflow in n8n.

-You can either run it manually or set up a timed trigger for full automation.
+    * You can either run it manually or set up a timed trigger for full automation.

+---

-Project Architecture
+## Project Architecture

 The project's architecture is built on a clear, sequential workflow:

-RSS Feed -> GPT API -> Data Parsing -> Filtering -> Aggregation -> Slack Message
+`RSS Feed -> GPT API -> Data Parsing -> Filtering -> Aggregation -> Slack Message`

+---

-Reference
+## Reference

-Video Guide for n8n Slack OAuth2 Credentials: https://www.youtube.com/watch?v=qk5JH6ImK0I&t=161s
+* **Video Guide for n8n Slack OAuth2 Credentials**: <https://www.youtube.com/watch?v=qk5JH6ImK0I&t=161s>